 - And more

-An out-of-the-box version contains a pre-integrated PayPal module, so if you can start accepting orders immediately after its adjustment to your requirements (if you use PayPal at all).
+An out-of-the-box version contains a pre-integrated PayPal module, so that you can start accepting orders immediately after its adjustment to your requirements (if you use PayPal, that is).

 Naturally, as your business grows, you will require extended Magneto features and functionality.
-Its admin menu contains a variety of tabs that are linked to the backend and their proper configuration enables platform’s enhanced performance.
-Let’s look into some of them.
+Its Admin menu contains a variety of tabs that are linked with the backend and their proper configuration enables the platform’s enhanced performance.
+Let’s look into some of them:

-The dashboard provides a graphical representation of data on best-selling products, customers and others.
+- The Dashboard tab provides a graphical representation of data on best-selling products, customers and others.

-Sales tab contains information on orders, invoices, shipments, terms and conditions, taxes and more.
-So, you can monitor orders that your customers have made, hold them or cancel, see invoices and shipped items, apply taxes and many other opportunities.
+- The Sales tab contains information on orders, invoices, shipments, terms and conditions, taxes and more.
+So, you can monitor orders that your customers have made, hold them or cancel, see invoices and shipped items, apply taxes and more.

 Also, the installation of a reliable analytics package allows having up-to-date visitor statistics to track their origin, the sums they have spent in your e-store and the products they viewed and actually bought.

-If you use the platform’s out-of-the-box functionality to the full and seek to hang on to its further extension, go to Magento Connect.
+Extended features.
+If you use the platform’s out-of-the-box functionality to the fullest and seek to hang on to its further extension, go to Magento Marketplace.
 It offers 2,000+ of both free and commercial ready-made modules to make up for the features that an out-of-the-box edition lacks.

-This topnotch platform provides ultimate customization by adjusting to specific company requirements and IT landscape.
-Being capable of meeting most sophisticated requirements of big market players, it does not set aside smaller companies.
-The self-administered installation and configuration of the platform empower them to make the best use out of its benefits and add value to their businesses.
+This topnotch platform provides ultimate customization capabilities by adjusting to specific company requirements and IT landscape.
+The platform has much to offer both to newcomers that have just entered the online market and to businesses with years of online sales experience.
+The self-administered installation and configuration of the platform empower businesses to make the best use out of their benefits and add value to their operations.